 Today is August 5 and the Navigate the Chaos question to consider is “how often do you resemble water?”
 American poet Wallace Stevens once noted “Human nature is like water.
 It takes the shape of its container.”
-Learning to navigate the chaos and practice the art of living well may well indeed require you to take a different shape, be pliable, or remain flexible in order to deal with a life situation.
+Learning to navigate the chaos and may sometimes require you to take a different shape, be pliable, or remain flexible in order to deal with a life situation.
+Leveraging your mind, body, and spirit is central to doing so.
 Such a process, however, like so much of the strategies discussed in this Navigate the Chaos series, is easier said than done.
 Decades later, Hong Kong American martial artist, actor, director, martial arts instructor, and philosopher Bruce Lee made the following observation

 “Empty your mind.

 Be formless, shapeless, like water.

 You put water into a cup; it becomes the cup.